For Court Hearings During COVID-19 Pandemic

 - transmission of the notice of appeal and the appellant’s certificate respecting evidence and proof of service to the Divisional Court by email to the following address: email@example.com; or

-- in-person filing of the notice of appeal, together with proof of service of the notice of appeal, with the Divisional Court in accordance with Part VIII of the Consolidated Practice Direction for Divisional Court Proceedings.
+- in-person filing of the notice of appeal, together with proof of service of the notice of appeal, with the Divisional Court in accordance with Part VII of the Consolidated Practice Direction for Divisional Court Proceedings.

 - A notice of appeal may be in Form 61A.1 of the Rules of Civil Procedure (copy attached as Schedule “A” to this Notice to Profession) and an appellant’s certificate respecting evidence may be in Form 61C of the Rules of Civil Procedure (copy attached as Schedule “B” to this Notice to Profession).